Posted by Gemma Ospedale, Partner

 The draft (Equal Pay Audits) Regulations 2014 have come under attack because they only provide limited detail of what an audit must comprise.
 In practice, the tribunals will have broad discretion in relation to the scope and time frame of the audit, and regarding whether an employer satisfies an exception.
 Nevertheless the ramifications for an employer which fails to comply with its equal pay obligations in future are likely to be considerable.
 The associated issues of an EPA being ordered in gender pay discrimination cases are likely to become a key strategic consideration for employers facing equal pay claims.

 Is there a pay difference between men and women in your workforce?
 Could your company fall foul of the equal pay provisions?
-For more information on EPAs and how to minimise the risk of an equal pay breach, please visit or contact the Employment Department at Royds: Gemma Ospedale, Caroline Doran, Helen Murphie or Kevin James.
+For more information on EPAs and how to minimise the risk of an equal pay breach, please contact our specialist Employment & HR team.

 It pays to employ the right employment solicitor